senli1073/SeisT/README.md

   </tbody></table>

 - **Model Configuration**<br/>
-  The configuration of the loss function and model labels is in `config.py`, and a more detailed explanation is provided in this file.
+  The configurations of the loss functions, labels, and the corresponding models are in `config.py` which also provides a detailed explanation of all the fields.

 - **Start training**<br/>
-  If you are training with a CPU or a single GPU, please use the following command to start training:
+  To start training with a CPU or a single GPU, please use the following command to start training:
   ```Shell
   python main.py \
     --seed 0 \